osbornch/tech-discussion/README.md

     3. How to calculate QPS in big system

 ### Behavior
+#### STAR
+Scenario
+Task
+Action
+Result

 #### Technical leadership
+What technical decision you have made

 #### Technical debt
+What technical debt you have been facing and how you contribute

 #### Technical innovation
+What technical innovation you have done

 ## Next topic
 Twitter design